History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 Is LA Water Safe to Drink?

-Although tap water in Los Angeles is considered safe, contaminants cause health concerns.
+Although tap water in Los Angeles is generally considered safe, certain contaminants still raise health concerns.
 According to the Environmental Working Group (EWG), the city’s water supply contains chlorine byproductsheavy metals, and microplastics at levels higher than health guidelines.

-But even as the city has improved water quality, experts suggest providing filtration systems to homes concerned about long-term exposure.
+However, even as the city has improved water quality, experts suggest providing filtration systems to homes that are concerned about long-term exposure.

 How Safe is Virginia Tap Water to Drink?